 Learn how to make the best grilled vegetables!
-Serve these kabobs as a side dish, or top them with a yummy sauce and call them dinner.
+Serve them as a side dish at your next cookout, or top them with a yummy sauce and call them dinner.

-Want to make perfectly charred, super flavorful grilled vegetable kabobs?
+Want to make perfectly charred, super flavorful grilled vegetables?
 Check out these tips before you fire up the grill:

 - Cut everything to a similar size to ensure even cooking.
 Plus, you’ll be able to get multiple vegetables (aka more flavor) into each bite!

 - Use metal skewers.
 Wood skewers burn easily on the grill!

 - Flip halfway.
 This one may seem obvious, but it’s important.
 Good grilled vegetables have a little char on all sides, so make sure you rotate your skewers halfway through cooking.
 We usually grill ours for around 8 minutes per side.

 - Season before and after cooking.
 To give my grilled vegetables maximum flavor, I season them with olive oil, salt, and pepper before I put them on the grill.
 Afterwards, I season with salt and pepper to taste and drizzle them with a tasty dressing, sprinkle them with fresh herbs, and serve them with a sauce for dipping.